What to Expect on Sunday Morning

 At 10:30 a.m. we gather for our weekly service in the large Chamber meeting room just to the right of the entrance.

 We are a casual bunch; most opt for casual attire, especially in the summer!

-We can accommodate children ages 3 through 10 for Sunday school, which is led by Donna Sue Weaver, Certified Spiritual Educator, assisted by “angels” who have been trained to assist with children and have undergone a background check.
+We can accommodate children toddlers to tweens for Sunday school, which is led by Donna Sue Weaver, Certified Spiritual Educator, assisted by trained teachers and “angels”.
+All of the teachers and angels have undergone a background check.
 All children are also more than welcome at our worship service.

-Our service begins with a few announcements regarding upcoming events at the church and then we prepare ourselves for worship with the ringing of a crystal bowl and singing the congregational song, “In the Midst of God’s Presence.”
-Kirk Kelso , who is accompanied by Dan McMurrough, (read more about our music team here) leads our congregational singing.
-Kirk and Dan are both wonderful soloists.
+Our service begins with a few announcements regarding upcoming events at the church and then we prepare ourselves for worship with the ringing of a crystal bowl and singing the congregational song, “In the Midst of God’s Presence.” led by Dan McMurrough, (read more about our music team here).
 After the opening song, we have a time of “passing the peace” / greeting one another.
 We then open with a brief prayer, welcome visitors, and sing another congregational song.

 We have readings from Unity’s Daily Word or other inspirational sources and three or four affirmations—short powerful prayers—that we say together as a congregation.

 We have a time of community prayer and sing the Lord’s Prayer together.